 Emily vanSonnenberg, M.A.P.P. is a formally educated psychological and behavioral healer, consultant, strategist, intuitive, university course creator and lecturer, and researcher in Positive Psychology.

 She earned her Bachelor of Arts degree from the University of California, Los Angeles, and Master's degree in Applied Positive Psychology from the University of Pennsylvania.
 Emily has conducted research at major institutions on various psychology-related phenomena, and gives lectures, workshops and presentations around the world.

 In 2009 she created and taught the first Positive Psychology course at UCLA entitled, Happiness.
 This course has become an expanded and ongoing course she teaches at UCLA Extension and for the general public.
 Emily also created and teaches the course Making Work Meaningful for The Munich University of Applied Sciences in Munich, Germany.
 She has been an instructor for UC Berkeley's Science of Happiness MOOC, led discussions for the UCLA course Human Motivation, and assisted in the course Intimate Relationships at UCLA.
 Emily holds two certifications in yoga and two certifications in breathwork and meditation.

 My intention is to help people identify who they are at their core, what it is they would like to experience, and then help them create a magnificent reality.
 I believe it is important that humans beings know they are not alone, and I do my work to give support to human beings.

 My work uses a hybrid scientific and intuitively-tailored approach and I focus on disseminating scientific information in a digestible language.
-My approach integrates multiple fields to support the self-actualization of individuals, based on who they are, including: evidence-based findings and strategies from Positive Psychology, Sports Psychology, Relationship Science, Neuroscience, Physics, Cognitive Psychology, Motivational Psychology, Social Psychology and Humanistic Psychology, Meditation, Yoga and Physics.
+My approach integrates multiple fields to support the self-actualization of individuals, based on who they are, including: evidence-based findings and strategies from Positive Psychology, Sports Psychology, Relationship Science, Neuroscience, Physics, Cognitive Psychology, Motivational Psychology, Social Psychology and Humanistic Psychology, Philosophy, Meditation, Yoga and Physics.